Tra Holder

-Antonio Price "Tra" Holder or Antonio Price Soonthornchote (born September 27, 1995) is an American-Thai professional basketball player who last played for the Capitanes de Ciudad de México of the NBA G League.
+Antonio Price "Tra" Holder or Antonio Price Soonthornchote (born September 27, 1995) is an American-Thai professional basketball player who last played for BG Göttingen of the Basketball Bundesliga (BBL).
 He played college basketball for the Arizona State Sun Devils.

 Early life

 Holder was born to Charee Rogers and Tony Holder.
 His mother is Thai.
 Holder grew up in Los Angeles, and attended high school at Brentwood School.

 College career

 Holder committed to Arizona State, and former coach Herb Sendek after an unofficial visit to campus in May 2013.
 In his first season, he was honored as a member of the Pac-12 All-Freshman Team.
 As a sophomore, he developed into one of the best guards in the conference under Bobby Hurley.
 As a junior, Holder averaged 16.2 points, 3.7 rebounds and 3.2 assists per game.